 Renewing a practising certificate

-Practising certificates are in force from the date of grant through to 30 June the following year.
-When an existing practising certificate is renewed, the new practising certificate will commence on 1 July of that year.
+Practising certificates are in force from the date of grant through to the following 30 June.
+If you renew an existing practising certificate, your new practising certificate will commence on 1 July of that year.

-If you are an Australian legal practitioner (i.e. you hold an Australian practising certificate) at the time of making the application, you are eligible to apply for renewal of an Australian practising certificate if you reasonably intend that Victoria will be your principal place of practice in Australia.
+If you are an Australian legal practitioner practising in Victoria (i.e. you currently hold an Australian practising certificate), you are eligible to apply to renew your certificate if you reasonably intend that Victoria will be your principal place of practice in Australia.

-The renewal application must be accompanied by –
+To be considered a valid application, your renewal application must be accompanied by full payment of –

 (a) the prescribed fee for the certificate; and